Country Living in a Cariboo Valley

 We worked on getting a proper hen house down at the barn and once we did, we moved all the girls in there.

-A few year later, we had 17 hens and were getting about 9 eggs a day.
+Anyway, a few years later, we had 17 hens and were getting about 9 eggs a day.
 Some of the hens were 3 years old and we weren’t sure who was laying and who was enjoying a free ride in the Valley.

 While we enjoy raising animals, we feel they have to pull their own weight, so to speak.
 So if some hens weren’t laying at all we needed to figure that out and dispatch the free loaders.

-So, I moved the hens in two at a time over to the small goat house, in an attempt to find out who was laying and who was not.
+I moved the hens in two at a time over to the small goat house, in an attempt to find out who was laying and who was not.
+We took the easy way out and made a nesting box out of a cardboard box and some hay as cushioning and it worked great.

 I’ve read you can check the hens vents to see if they are nice and pink and those should be the ones laying.
 I couldn’t figure it out, they all looked pretty good and yet, still only about 7 or 8 eggs a day.
 So I started using the other coop for housing.

 And it worked.
 It took awhile, but we found out that only 9 hens were laying consistently.
-So, we culled the rest and used their meat for dog food for da Wolf.
+So, we culled the rest and used their meat for dog food.

-We had set up temporary fencing around the goat house, so the hens in exile could run around outside during the day.
+We had set up temporary fencing around the goat house, so the exiled hens could run around outside during the day.
+Read all about how easy it is to set up temporary fencing for chickens here.

 Once we figured out who wasn’t laying and dispatched them, it was time to take down the fencing.